taskswithcode/taming-transformers/README.md

 ## Google colab notebook
 [Reproducible results of taming transformers](https://colab.research.google.com/github/taskswithcode/taming-transformers/blob/master/TWCTamingTransformer.ipynb)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/taskswithcode/taming-transformers/blob/master/TWCTamingTransformer.ipynb)

-_**Note: Conda-pack was performed on Ubuntu 20.04.4 LTS.
-The target OS needs to be the same for this to work.**_
+_**Note:** Conda-pack was performed on Ubuntu 20.04.4 LTS.
+The target OS needs to be the same for this to work.
+This limitation is not there for the docker container even though conda-pack is used in its creation, given the container abstraction wrapped around it_

 ## Docker container ( _for training_ )
 docker pull twc2022/taming_transformers_cpu